Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 However, if the trier of fact (jury) finds that a failure to warn the plaintiff was not deceptive, then the waiver would be valid.

-The court then looked at the wavier to determine if met Hawaiian law.
+The court then looked at the waiver to determine if met Hawaiian law.
 The court found that if the plaintiff signed the wavier, then the plaintiff was bound by its terms.
 Waivers, exculpatory contracts, are valid if they are “knowingly and willingly made and free from fraud.”

 Waivers can be voided for three reasons in Hawaii.